Once again it’s early Sunday morning, only today it’s also Easter, and many churches will be celebrating the resurrection of Christ today.

 One of our group was Catholic, and he said, the Eucharist is the meal.
 I said, No, that is not a meal, and that was not the meal that day with Jesus and his disciples either.
 Our Protestant members also gave me a blank look as they knew they only had the same to offer, as I once again asked, “Where is the meal?”

 So I sit here in the quiet of my room thinking back over the fellowship we enjoyed that night.
 I think about the stress of the average church goer on this day.
-I consider the red shop rags still hanging on my doorposts, my simple way of honoring our Lord, and they will not come off till Monday morning.
 I think about the Matzah bread we ate, the snap of that bread when I broke it, and the 7 days of unleavened bread I’m now in the process of, as I remind myself of getting sin out of my life, even as the Jews start their new year this way every year.
 These are incredible things to be reminded of at the beginning of a year.

-I’m not at that Easter service today, as my Lord still lay in the grave that day.
-But my mind goes back to a Passover meal and the excellent fellowship we had.
+I’m not at that Easter service today, but my mind goes back to a Passover meal and the excellent fellowship we had.
 I also think about my grandson, Gabriel, who knew little of these things, but learned a lot that night as we imagined the Death Angel flying over.